 Before we wrap up, there’s one issue worth mentioning.
 Harvard Bioscience currently has a relatively high level of debt.
 Generally, the rule of thumb is debt shouldn’t exceed 40% of your equity, which in Harvard Bioscience's case is 68%.
 Note that a higher debt obligation increases the risk around investing in the loss-making company.

 This article is not intended to be a comprehensive analysis on Harvard Bioscience, so if you are interested in understanding the company at a deeper level, take a look at Harvard Bioscience's company page on Simply Wall St. We've also put together a list of important aspects you should further research:

-- Valuation: What is HBIO worth today?
-Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
-The intrinsic value infographic in our free research report helps visualize whether HBIO is currently mispriced by the market.
+Valuation: What is Harvard Bioscience worth today?
+Has the future growth potential already been factored into the price?
+The intrinsic value infographic in our free research report helps visualize whether Harvard Bioscience is currently mispriced by the market.

 Management Team: An experienced management team on the helm increases our confidence in the business – take a look at who sits on Harvard Bioscience’s board and the CEO’s background.